 Installing a solar system can give you a great amount of pride and when something goes wrong you can learn about what works and how to fix it.
 Your skills can be traded or donated to other people in your community and when you have children you can pass this important life skill to them as well.

-Put them on your outhouse!
+Put solar panels on your outhouse!

 Want a sun powered toilet?
 Some power in an old barn or toolshed?
 If you are installing the panels yourself you have more freedom to choose unusual locations.
 Maybe on an RV roof?
 Your boat?
 Solarpunk up your chicken coop?